Tool Steel Grades, Applications and Production Methods

 • Melting the scrap quickly in the furnace.

 It is necessary to avoid the contamination of the melt during the process.
-That is why controlled conditions are so important.
+That is why controlled conditions are extremely important.

 Scale Your Manufacturing from Prototyping to Series